Is Cebu Pacific running a Piso fare anew?

 - If a website is asking you something in return (most commonly sharing a page so they could deceive more people) before you get to the page, oftentimes it is scam.

 - Look for the official website of the company offering the supposed promo, and make official transactions through it, especially if it involves money or credit card use.
+For example, you can check student checking accounts from Fifth Third.
 You may also check the companies official social media accounts to verify.
 Chances are, official announcements are always made through their official accounts.

 - Be vigilant and do not be gullible.